“Impulsive decisions are soon regretted, so take your time with financial decisions.”

-It’s the problem everyone wants to have: how should you spend a large additional sum of money?
-Expected or unexpected, you could come into a lump sum of money by an inheritance, business deal, or the sale of a company, home, or other property, there are some things you should know about the best ways to utilize a financial windfall.
+It’s the problem everyone wants to have: not knowing what to do with a large sum of money.
+Expected or unexpected, you could come into a lump sum of money by an inheritance, business deal, or the sale of a company, home, or other property, there are some things you should know about the best ways to utilize a cash windfall.

 Table Of Contents:

 - Principles for What to Do With a Lot of Money